mark260486/moderator_bot/README.md

 - Verify params from file;
 - Change suspicious words check procedure, too many false cases (send warning to Tlg?);
 - Refactor VK errors processing, especially for VK failure;
-- If the message was sent no by User in Group, then add this as point for suspisious points in Filter check;

 #### Possible improvements